Financial Aid

 Oregon Opportunity Grants

-Tuition Remission is a benefit of employment extended to eligible Lewis & Clark employees, their dependents and spouses.
-Application for this benefit is made through the Office of the Provost.
-The amount of Tuition Remission a student will receive in a given academic year must be taken into consideration when determining a student’s eligibility for federal and state aid programs.
+Tuition Remission, also known as Tuition Waive, is a benefit of employment extended to eligible Lewis & Clark employees, their dependents, and spouses.
+Applications for this benefit should be submitted to the Human Resources Office.
+The amount of Tuition Remission/Tuition Waive a student will receive in a given academic year must be taken into consideration when determining a student’s eligibility for federal and state aid programs.

-Note: Students receiving Tuition Remission are not eligible to receive other institutional grants or scholarships.
+Note: Students receiving Tuition Remission/Tuition Waive are not eligible to receive other institutional grants or scholarships.

 Student Leadership Benefit

-Students serving in specific leadership positions, such as Resident Advisers (RA), receive a room and board credit as a benefit of employment.
-The amount of this credit must be taken into consideration when determining eligibility for federal, state and institutional aid programs.
+Students serving in specific leadership positions, such as Resident Advisors (RA), receive a room and board credit as a benefit of employment.
+The amount of this credit must be taken into consideration when determining eligibility for federal, state, and institutional aid programs.

 Veteran’s Benefits